Kiss the Girl: Certifications

-Cover versions

-Simply Mad About The Mouse

-In 1991, Soul II Soul released a version for the compilation Simply Mad About the Mouse: A Musical Celebration of Imagination.

-Little Texas

-Country music band Little Texas recorded a version on the 1996 album The Best of Country Sing the Best of Disney.
-This rendition peaked at number 52 on the Hot Country Songs charts.

-Stellar Kart

-Christian Punk band Stellar Kart covered "Kiss the Girl" on their 2012 complimentary A Whole New World EP.

-Peter André
+Peter André version

 When The Little Mermaid was re-released in cinemas, Peter André recorded a version of the song, which reached #9 on the UK Singles Chart.

 Music video

 The video shows Andre performing the song in a recording studio.
 Scenes from the film are intercut with the video or shown on a backdrop behind Andre and the backing singers.
 There are slight references to water and the undersea world in the video.
 As Andre performs a beautiful girl comes in carrying water.
 Andre sees her and is immediately taken with her.
 He helps her clean up the water as she spills it and follows her into the next room where they gaze at each other through a fishtank.
 Andre tries to kiss the girl but she backs away.
 He follows her again as she goes outside and they kiss.